puppetlabs/puppet-rfc/arm-2.iteration/iteration.md

 The implementation has a dependency on [RGen](https://github.com/mthiede/rgen).
 RGen in turn has an optional dependency on [Nokogiri](http://nokogiri.org/) if XML features are used (which they are not in the proposed implementation).

+The RGen gem has been vendored (included in the Puppet packaging) and does not have to be separately installed.
+The optional Nokogiri is not used by the implementation of this arm, and is only needed if someone want to do work with the models in this arm in XML form).

 Impact
 ======